KushagraSinha2002/MealApp-SwiftUI-MVVM-SwiftPM/README.md

-# 🍱 Meal Delivery – iOS App (SwiftUI + MVVM)
+# 🍱 Meal Delivery – iOS App (SwiftUI + MVVM + Modular-Ready)

-A clean and responsive iOS sample app that displays a curated list of Korean meals in a grid layout.
-Built using **SwiftUI** and the **MVVM architecture**, this project demonstrates real-world app structure, UI polish, and component-driven design — ideal for showcasing iOS development skills.
+A clean, responsive iOS sample app that displays a curated list of Korean meals in a grid layout.
+Built using **SwiftUI** and **MVVM architecture**, this project showcases scalable app structure, real-world UI polish, and component-driven development — ideal for interviews, freelancing, and App Store prep.

 ---